utkuyucel/bifx/README.md

 ## Code Quality

-This project uses ruff and black for linting and formatting:
+This project uses black, ruff, and mypy for code quality:

 ```bash
 # Run all checks and auto-fix (recommended)